-- The choice not to smoke (you’ll have to stop smoking during the healing process at the very least), as smoking can negatively impact the dental implant process.
+- The choice not to smoke (you’ll have to stop smoking during the healing process at the very least), as smoking will negatively impact the process.

-Ultimately, to determine your suitability for dental implants, you will need to consult your dentist for a thorough assessment, as each case is different.
+Ultimately, to determine your suitability, you will need to consult your dentist for a thorough assessment, as each case is different.
 During your consultation, the dentist will take x-rays to reveal if there is enough room in your mouth and enough bone to support an implant.

-If for any of the reasons listed above, you’re not a good candidate for dental implants or need to make some alterations before proceeding, your dentist will discuss these options with you during the consultation and come up with a treatment plan to suit your individual circumstances.
+If for any of the reasons listed above, you’re not a good candidate or need to make some alterations before proceeding, your dentist will discuss these options with you during the consultation and come up with a treatment plan to suit your individual circumstances.

 How much do dental implants cost?

 There are numerous considerations to take into account when getting implants, and the cost can vary significantly between each individual.
-The dental implant procedure will include consultations, x-rays, the creation of the artificial tooth, the insertion of the implant and the placement of the crown, as well as post-surgical check-ups, at a bare minimum.
+The procedure will include consultations, x-rays, the creation of the artificial tooth, the insertion of the implant and the placement of the crown or bridge, as well as post-surgical check-ups, at a bare minimum.

-Thus, the cost of dental implants is higher than other restorations; however, when you consider that the implant will usually last a lifetime, It is actually quite a cost-effective treatment and can be great value for money.
+Thus, the cost is higher than other restorations; however, when you consider that the implant will usually last a lifetime, It is actually quite a cost-effective treatment and can be great value for money.